Image:Kibble Facts

 • Gut microbiota composition

 Dogs and cats regulate digestive enzymes and microbial populations based on habitual diet.
 When inputs change, the digestive system requires time to recalibrate.
+Dietary modulation research in companion animals confirms that changes in macronutrient composition and fermentable substrate availability drive significant shifts in gut microbiota within days.
 During this period, short-term gastrointestinal signs may occur without indicating pathology.¹ ²

 Common Digestive Changes Observed